paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 490, acts Aug.
 4, 1949, ch.
 393, § 1, 63 Stat.
 534; Aug.
 3, 1950, ch.
 536, § 26, 64 Stat.
 407; Aug.
 23, 1958, Pub.
 L. 85–738, § 1, 72 Stat.
 832; Sept.
 15, 1965, Pub.
 L. 89–185, § 2, 79 Stat.
 789, provided for settlement of claims of military and civilian personnel, prior to repeal by Pub.
 L. 88–558, § 7, Aug.
 31, 1964, 78 Stat.
 768, effective two years from Aug.
 31, 1964.
 See [section 3721 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3721&num=0&edition=prelim), Money and Finance.
 Pub.
 L. 89–185 and Pub.
 L. 88–558 were repealed by Pub.
 L. 97–258, § 5(b), Sept.
 13, 1982, 96 Stat.
 1068.

-A prior section 492a was renumbered [section 492b of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section492b&num=0&edition=prelim) and subsequently renumbered as [section 2738 of this title](./chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md#section-2738).
+A prior section 492a was renumbered [section 492b of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section492b&num=0&edition=prelim) and subsequently renumbered [section 2738 of this title](./chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md#section-2738).

 A prior section 495, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 535, related to additional pay for holders of medals, prior to repeal by Pub.
 L. 87–526, § 1(3), July 10, 1962, 76 Stat.
 141, and by Pub.
 L. 87–649, §§ 14d(5), 15, Sept.
 7, 1962, 76 Stat.
 502, effective Nov.
 1, 1962.

+#### Amendments
+2021—Pub.
+L. 116–283 redesignated section 215 of Pub.
+L. 108–293 as this section and made technical changes to conform this section to other sections of this title.
+See Codification note above.